istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 steps in this section.

-You must run these operations on the Istio control plane cluster to capture the Istio control-plane service endpoints, for example, the Pilot, Policy, and Statsd Pod IP endpoints.
+You must run these operations on the Istio control plane cluster to capture the Istio control plane service endpoints, for example, the Pilot, Policy, and Statsd Pod IP endpoints.

 If you use Helm with Tiller on each remote, you must copy the environment